This is the Registan at sunset. Nothing beats it!

 In 2015 we travelled across Central Asia, spending four months exploring the ‘Stans – Kyrgyzstan, Tajikistan, Kazakhstan, Uzbekistan and Turkmenistan.

-From the Pamir Mountains to the Karakum Desert and everywhere in between, the thing that blew us away the most was getting lost along the historic Silk Road.
+Pamir Mountains to the Karakum Desert and everywhere in between, the thing that blew us away the most was getting lost along the historic Silk Road.

 Each country is uniquely different, and it is a tough call comparing one with the other.
 But in terms of awe-inspiring history and phenomenal architecture, only one nation stands out – Uzbekistan.